 Most guests enjoy taking advantage of the inn’s proximity to Colonial Williamsburg and the picturesque College of William and Mary campus, opting to forgo driving from place to place and navigating the city on foot.
 But the inn’s prime location may make it hard to get anywhere too quickly.
 No, not because of traffic, but because there is so much to see and do along the way.

 You’re greeted with a plethora of dining and shopping options the second you step out the front door and onto quaint Prince George Street.
 Venture just a few blocks further and the options increase rapidly.
-From fast casual burgers and sandwiches to formal dining, fashion boutiques to tourism-centered shops, there’s something for everyone in bustling Merchants Square.
+From fast-casual burgers and sandwiches to formal dining, and fashion boutiques to tourism-centered shops, there’s something for everyone in bustling Merchants Square.

 A few of our favorite local restaurants include:

 Aromas – calling all coffee lovers, sandwich lovers, mac and cheese lovers… basically, food lovers in general.
 Aromas has a little bit of everything and is the perfect spot to unwind after a long day of exploring.